 Motivators include altruism (helping patients and growing the knowledge database); professional pride (doctors actively rate and rank each other through endorsements and peer review); and only secondary income or new patient acquisition (patients pay for more detailed answers or video consultations).

-“This kind of large-scale expert participation is creating amazing new data about health questions, answers, and care, while at the same time transforming the experience of accessing doctors,” says Ron Gutman, founder & CEO of HealthTap.
+“This kind of large-scale expert participation is creating amazing new data about health questions, answers, and care, while at the same time transforming the experience of accessing doctors,” says Ron Gutman, founder and CEO of HealthTap.

 Myth #4: It’s all about the technology, not the service